sc0ttj/component/README.md

 ### Updating your sounds settings

-You can change any/all properties of the sounds state, even during playback, with the `.setting()` method:
+You can change any/all properties of the sounds state, even during playback, with the `.settings()` method:

 ```js
 mySound.settings({